PlatONnetwork/docs/docs/Python-SDK.md

 ##### (2) waitForTransactionReceipt(transaction_hash, timeout)

-  Return the receipt object of the specified transaction within the specified time
+  Return the receipt object of the specified transaction within the specified time.

   parameter: